darkn3to/dinner-problem/readme.md

 ## Problem Statement

-Dhruv is hosting a dinner party and he has invited five of his friends: Manas, Charlie, Ayaan, Abhinav, and Harsh.
+Dhruv is hosting a dinner party and he has invited five of his friends: Manas, Charlie, Aditya, Abhinav, and Harsh.
 However, due to space constraints, he can only invite three friends to the dinner.

 Dhruv wants to ensure that the combination of friends he invites will result in a pleasant evening.
 He knows that:

 1. Manas and Charlie have a lot in common and should be invited together.
-2. Ayaan and Abhinav have recently had a disagreement, so they should not be invited together.
+2. Aditya and Abhinav have recently had a disagreement, so they should not be invited together.
 3. Harsh gets along with everyone.

 Given these constraints, Dhruv wants to find all possible combinations of friends he can invite to ensure a pleasant evening.